mckeca/nc_news/README.md

 npm install [package]
 ```

-in yor terminal, or simply:
+in your terminal, or simply:

 ```
 npm install